Angular Signal Forms – Everything You Need to Know

 });

-Nested Forms and Form Groups
+How to Work with Nested Signal Forms and Form Arrays

 export const aircraftSchema = schema<Aircraft>((path) => {